 How do I substitute lentils for meat?

 Lentils have a great meaty texture and flavor.
+They make even traditional meaty dishes taste incredible, like in my Vegan Shepherd’s Pie.
 You would substitute one cup of uncooked lentils for about one pound of ground beef, but it really depends on the recipe and other ingredients.
 One cook of uncooked lentils will become roughly 2 cups once cooked.

 Can you make lentil sloppy joes ahead of time?